lucaschirruINAF/SRT-Documentation/antenna.rst

 * A multi-feed K-band receiver is installed at the (secondary) Gregorian focus.
 Both C and K band receivers require the shaped configuration.

-In the following table, we outline, for each receiver: its frequency coverage; number of feeds; polarization type; focal position; its beam-size in arcmin or arcsec, measurements of the system temperature Tsys at 45 degrees of elevation, antenna gain and system equivalent flux density (Sefd) (the system equivalent flux density is the flux density of a radio source that doubles the system temperature).
+In the following table, we outline, for each receiver: its frequency coverage; number of feeds; polarization type; focal position; its beam-size in arcmin or arcsec; measurements of the system temperature Tsys at 45 degrees of elevation; antenna gain; and system equivalent flux density (Sefd) (the system equivalent flux density is the flux density of a radio source that doubles the system temperature).
 Each receiver feed allows for two polarizations.

 ======== ========================= =======   =================   ===============  ========= ========== =========== ==========